3dreamengine/3DreamEngine/docu/classes.md

 	name = "None",         --name, used for texture linking dir = dir,             --directory, used for texture linking ior = 1.0,
-	translucent = 0.0,
+	value = 0.0,           --the strength the back face is lit too translucent = 0.0,
-	onFinsh = function(mat, obj)
-		//calls itself once after loading the object, or after adding to the material library, in which case obj is nil end
 }
 ```